• Skip to primary navigation

 When the bananas are ripe to overripe is the best time to freeze them.
 This is because the frigid temperature essentially stops their ripening cycle.

-Thus, green bananas will stay green in the freezer (and they don’t taste as sweet).
+Thus, green bananas will stay green in the freezer and won't have a nice soft texture (and they don't taste as sweet).

 Keep in mind that the riper the banana, the sweeter it will be.
 This is because the starches turn into sugar.
-So once you add ripe bananas to your smoothies, you’ll probably be able ditch other added sugar or sweeteners – which is a big win!
+So once you add ripe frozen banana pieces to your smoothies, you'll probably be able to ditch other added sugar or sweeteners - which is a big win!

 How to Freeze Bananas (For Smoothies!)